andreasschmidtjensen/aorta/README.md

         mcapl = <Parent of AORTA project dir>/aorta/ajpf2014

-4. Run `aorta.modelchecker.Modelchecker AIL-file PSL-file` (or use the JAR file) to verify the system in AIL-file using all the properties in PSL-file
+4. Run the JAR file as specified above to verify the system in AIL-file using all the properties in PSL-file